If You Want to Be My Woman

-"If You Want to Be My Woman" is a song written and recorded by American country music artist Merle Haggard backed by The Strangers.
-It was released in December 1989 as the third single from his album 5:01 Blues.
+"If You Want to Be My Woman" is a song written and originally recorded by American country music artist Merle Haggard backed by The Strangers on Haggard's 1967 album I'm a Lonesome Fugitive.
+Haggard re-recorded the song in 1989 and released it in December as the third single from his album 5:01 Blues.
 The song peaked at number 23 on the Billboard Hot Country Singles & Tracks chart and reached number 15 on the RPM Country Tracks chart in Canada.

 The song was Haggard's last top-40 country hit; like most classic country artists, Haggard's chart career was severely damaged by changes in the country industry that hit in the early 1990s.
 It was co-produced by Mark Yeary, keyboardist of The Strangers.